Focus Taiwan App

 Water from Matai'an Creek floods over a section of Provincial Highway 9 in eastern Taiwan's Hualien County on Tuesday due to heavy rain.
 Photo courtesy of the Highway Bureau

-According to the bureau, temporary lanes in both directions of the Matai'an Creek bridge were closed Monday, with the closed zone extended north to the 228.5 km mark near Fenglin Township and south to 236.5 km near Guangfu Township.
+Prior to the flooding, temporary lanes in both directions of the Matai’an Creek bridge were closed on Monday afternoon, with the closed zone extended north to the 228.5 km near Fenglin Township and south to 236.5 km near Guangfu Township.

 The Hualien County government has also imposed precautionary closures on several township and access roads, including some in Wanrong, Yuli and Fuli townships, as well as in mountainous areas.

-So far, 7,442 residents have been evacuated from landslide- and flood-prone areas, with 785 sheltered in temporary housing.
+Across Hualien County, 7,442 residents have been evacuated from landslide- and flood-prone areas as of Tuesday morning, with 785 sheltered in temporary housing.

 Meanwhile, the Maritime and Port Bureau said 99 ferry sailings on eight routes, including the Keelung-Matsu, Matsu-Fuzhou, and Fugang-Green Island routes, were suspended Tuesday due to rough seas.